 It is time to go to school.
-Dress in your winter coat, scarf, mittens, balaclava or bobble hat, and pull on your boots… don’t forget your satchel.
+Dress in your winter coat, scarf, mittens, balaclava or bobble hat, and pull on your boots… don’t forget your school bag!
 Say goodbye to everyone and open the front door…a gust of wind blows fluffy orange snowflakes into the hall.
 Leave the house.
-Hear the crunching sound of your boots as they make footprints in the freshly fallen snow; the citrus smell of oranges is everywhere.
-Walk to school in this silent fairy-tale world.
-On your way you recognise orange snowy shapes of abandoned cars, post boxes, pavements, and at the school gates, you view the school building as a massive orange ice sculpture.
+Hear your wellington boot’s crunching sounds as they make footprints in the freshly fallen snow; the citrus smell of oranges is everywhere.
+On your way to school, recognise orange snowy shapes of abandoned cars, pillar boxes, pavements, and at the school gates, view the school building as a massive orange ice sculpture.
 The sound of schoolchildren’s laughter fills the air as they build snowmen and throw orange snowballs through the air.
 The playground is a colourful mêlée of mittens, hats and scarves as the girls and boys play.
-Enjoy this amazing sight.
+Enjoy the fantastic sights.

 It is time to return to full waking consciousness.
 Take a deep breath and become aware of your physical body.
 When you feel ready open your eyes and gently stretch.

-This sounds bizarre, but I even took items out of my freezer and held them to get a physical feeling of iciness, and then I tried to recreate that numbing feeling of iciness during my ‘Orange Snow’ visualisation.
+This sounds bizarre, but I took items out of my freezer and held them to recreate iciness’s physical sensations on my face, hands, and feet.